indimail/indimail-virtualdomains/courier-imap-x/libs/maildir/README.sharedfolders.txt

        message.
 Copying the message INTO the shared folder means copying the message into the underlying sharable folder's tmp/cur directory, and it will show up after the next sync.

+                  Example
+   Here is an example of quickly creating shared folders Spam and Documents

+   - Spam folder can be used by users to move Spam emails for bogofilter learning
+   - Documents folder can be used by users to share emails containing important documents

+   1. Create Shared Maildir
+      /usr/bin/maildirmake -S /home/shared

+   2. Create Folder
+      /usr/bin/maildirmake -s write -f Spam /home/shared
+      /usr/bin/maildirmake -s write -f Docs /home/shared/

+   3. Create Entry in /etc/indimail/maildirshared
+      indimail /home/shared

 References